Back to Reality and New York

 Fortunately, I did not suffer from the terrible morning sickness that I have seen some of my friends endure.
 There was no puking on the subway platform on the way to work or crippling nausea that prevented me from eating or caused weight loss.
 I did experience (and still do have) waves of nausea.
 My sense of smell was heighted, and the smell of cigarettes did and still does make me feel like vomiting.
 I often hold my breath as I walk down Manhattan streets during the day while people are outdoors on their smoke break.
 There were some hours during some days that I just couldn’t eat and had horrible nausea.
 One morning I sat typing on my computer while popping Saltines, which seemed to help.
 Chicken was something that I couldn’t even look at for a few weeks without wanting to gag.
 Dairy was the one food group that I did start craving and eating more of during this month.
 Before I was pregnant I was not eating much dairy at all.
 Now my fridge is always stocked with 0% Greek yogurt and low-fat cottage cheese, which I use as part of my meals or snacks.
 I know the baby and I need our calcium!

 I do not miss alcohol or coffee.
 The couple of sips that I had taken of each tasted awful and bitter to me.
 I know that I am “allowed” to have at least one cup of coffee per day while pregnant, but honestly, it doesn’t taste the same without Splenda or Stevia in it.
 What can I say: I just don’t like the taste of sugar in my drinks….I’ve tried it!
 And I prefer not to drink empty calories.
 I do love drinking unsweetened tea with lemon, but I read that too much green tea may block the body’s absorption of folic acid.
 Other herbal teas may not necessarily be 100% safe either.
 This has been totally fine because I am content with water and seltzer with lime or lemon.
 I have also discovered a new drink: green juice!
 In the past I was not a fan of juicing because I rather eat my vegetables and fruit to reap the benefits of the fiber and other phytonutrients available in the intact plants.
-But with my nausea and cravings and lack of my morning coffee or tea, I decided to try a “green” juice for the first time.
+But with my nausea and cravings and lack of my morning coffee or tea, I decided to try a “green” juice for the first time, so I went ahead and bought the best juicers and blenders.
 This juice is offered at many health food stores and juice bars-I have yet to make my own.
 It contains spinach, kale, apple, cucumber, celery, and I add lemon and ginger.
 The small ends up at about 200 calories.
 It’s been perfect for me this summer as a pre-workout snack, or to rehydrate and get in some carbohydrates after my workout.
 (There will be more to come later on my “new”

 pregnancy workout routine.)
 I swear I feel energized by all the green nutrients I’m getting into my body.
 Like I said, I do not usually like to drink my calories, but I also know that I need about 300 additional calories per day while pregnant and this has been a great, healthy way for me to add extra.